Sonic boom: Abatement

 In the late 1950s when supersonic transport (SST) designs were being actively pursued, it was thought that although the boom would be very large, the problems could be avoided by flying higher.
 This assumption was proven false when the North American XB-70 Valkyrie first flew, and it was found that the boom was a problem even at 70,000 feet (21,000 m).
 It was during these tests that the N-wave was first characterized.

 Richard Seebass and his colleague Albert George at Cornell University studied the problem extensively and eventually defined a "figure of merit" (FM) to characterize the sonic boom levels of different aircraft.
-FM is a function of the aircraft weight and the aircraft length.
+FM is a function of the aircraft's weight and the aircraft length.
 The lower this value, the less boom the aircraft generates, with figures of about 1 or lower being considered acceptable.
 Using this calculation, they found FMs of about 1.4 for Concorde and 1.9 for the Boeing 2707.
 This eventually doomed most SST projects as public resentment, mixed with politics, eventually resulted in laws that made any such aircraft less useful (flying supersonically only over water for instance).
-Small aeroplane designs like business jets are favoured and tend to produce minimal to no audible booms.
+Small airplane designs like business jets are favored and tend to produce minimal to no audible booms.

-Seebass and George also worked on the problem from a different angle, trying to spread out the N-wave laterally and temporally (longitudinally), by producing a strong and downwards-focused (SR-71 Blackbird, Boeing X-43) shock at a sharp, but wide angle nose cone, which will travel at slightly supersonic speed (bow shock), and using a swept back flying wing or an oblique flying wing to smooth out this shock along the direction of flight (the tail of the shock travels at sonic speed).
+Building on the earlier research of L. B. Jones, Seebass, and George identified conditions in which sonic boom shockwaves could be eliminated.
+This work was extended by Christine.
+M. Darden and described as the Jones-Seebass-George-Darden theory of sonic boom minimization.
+This theory, approached the problem from a different angle, trying to spread out the N-wave laterally and temporally (longitudinally), by producing a strong and downwards-focused (SR-71 Blackbird, Boeing X-43) shock at a sharp, but wide angle nose cone, which will travel at slightly supersonic speed (bow shock), and using a swept back flying wing or an oblique flying wing to smooth out this shock along the direction of flight (the tail of the shock travels at sonic speed).
 To adapt this principle to existing planes, which generate a shock at their nose cone and an even stronger one at their wing leading edge, the fuselage below the wing is shaped according to the area rule.
-Ideally this would raise the characteristic altitude from 40000 ft to 60,000 feet (from 12,000 m to 18,000 m), which is where most SST aircraft were expected to fly.
+Ideally, this would raise the characteristic altitude from 40000 ft to 60,000 feet (from 12,000 m to 18,000 m), which is where most SST aircraft were expected to fly.